elementor/elementor/readme.txt

 - **Toggle**.
 Like Accordion, for FAQ pages.
 - **Alert**.
 A colored alert box to draw the attention of the visitor.
 - **HTML**.
 Insert code into the page.
+- **Shortcode**.
+Easily insert shortcodes from any plugin into the page.
 - **Menu Anchor**.
 Link any menu to this anchor.
 - **Sidebar**.
 Include any sidebar you create into the page.
 - **Google Maps**.
 Embed maps into the page.